 Since 2010, USAID has worked with Tanzanians to increase access to safe drinking water, sanitation facilities, and hygiene services for rural communities in target areas through a number of activities.
 Working within critically threatened watersheds, USAID’s Water Resources Integration Development Initiative (WARIDI) promotes improved water resources management, improved service access, climate change adaptation, and biodiversity conservation in Tanzania.

-By targeting two of Tanzania’s most critical water basins—the Wami-Ruvu and Rufiji River Basins—the project will increase use of sustainable multiple-use water and sanitation services; strengthen governance for sustainable and resilient management of water resources and services; and improve livelihoods through private sector investment opportunities for sustainable water services, agriculture, and natural resources management.
+By targeting two of Tanzania’s most critical water basins—the Wami-Ruvu and Rufiji River basins—the project works to increase the use of sustainable multiple-use water and sanitation services; strengthen governance for sustainable and resilient management of water resources and services; and improve livelihoods through private sector investment opportunities for sustainable water services, agriculture, and natural resources management.

-To best achieve results, WARIDI works with Tanzania’s public and private sectors, civil society, and USAID partners to improve equitable delivery of water services and enhance watershed management approaches from the basin to the household level.
+WARIDI works with Tanzania’s public and private sectors, civil society, and USAID partners to improve equitable delivery of water services and enhance watershed management approaches from the basin to the household level.
 The activity also provides grants and capacity development support to local organizations involved in water resources management activities to advance awareness, collaborative approaches, and innovative problem solving for local-level water challenges.
-Twenty select districts receive support to improve WASH service access with a target of reaching 1.5 million people with improved drinking water access, 1.5 million with improved sanitation facilities, and 3 million with open defecation free certification.

 Source: USAID Development Experience Clearing House (DEC) and specific water activity websites.
 The funding level and start/end date shown here reflect the information available via the DEC or activity website at the time the activity was added to Globalwaters.org.